 While adverts for “no credit check car leasing” may seem tempting if you fail to secure a lease deal the first time around, you might want to think twice before pouncing on such too-good-to-be-true offers.

 As the BVRLA (British Vehicle Rental and Leasing Association) states on their website:

 All legitimate BVRLA leasing broker members adhere to FCA (Financial Conduct Authority) rules and will carry out credit and affordability checks.
 Those who don’t will not be legitimate traders and could be out to scam you.

-But that’s not to say that you won’t be able to find a lease WITH a credit check.
+But that’s not to say that you won’t be able to find a business or personal contract hire deal without a good credit score.
 There are a number of leasing brokers that cater specifically to people with poor credit history.

 What will a credit report show?

 A leasing broker will be able to find a number of things on your credit report, including:

 - Your name and date of birth.